microtrain/bootcamp/07-JavaScript/07-jQuery.md

 </html>
 ```

-Let's create an object (and clos ure) called apod (Astronomy Picture of the Day).
+Let's create an object (in the form of a closure) called apod (Astronomy Picture of the Day).
 We will make an AJAX call to the API which will return a JSON string, this is what we will use to build the program.
 We will test our API access by returning the result of the AJAX request to a console log.
 Press [F12] and find the console tab in your browsers developer tools.

 Add the following to _src/js/main.js_.
 ```js
 var apod = {